raspberrypilearning/getting-started-scratch/en/step_11.md

 (distance to (Sprite2 v))
 ```

-You can detect the current position of the mouse pointer (or the current or most recent position of your finger on a tablet):
+You can detect the current position of the mouse-pointer (or the current or most recent position of your finger on a tablet):

 ```blocks3
 (mouse x)